Loading…

 3:50pm CET

-Snapshots series on practical approaches and tools on HRDD for business: Financial sector transparency: A mix of measures on inequalities and social-related issues
+Snapshots series on practical approaches and tools on HRDD for business: People in Scope: Taskforce on Inequality and Social-related Financial Disclosures

 Tuesday November 26, 2024 3:50pm - 4:15pm CET